wemakecustom/menu-part-bundle/README.md

 $menu->addChild('home', array('route' => 'home', 'extras' => ['translation_parameters' => []]));
 ```

+TODO: Enable the visitor on items by default.

 ## Provided Voters

 Voters are used to detect the current item(s) in the menu.